-If you have the ability, it is good to consider contracting with a marketing or public relations company, preferably one that has expertise in print book and eBook marketing.
+If you have the need for a more extensive public relations campaign, it is good to consider contracting with a public relations company, preferably one that has expertise in print book and eBook marketing.
 They will usually be able to help you with a variety of services, including:

-These services can sometimes be expensive, but if you are serious about getting the most out of your publishing venture the cost will be worth it.
+These services are usually very expensive, but if you are serious about getting the most out of your publishing venture the cost will be worth it.
 We highly recommend two PR companies based here in Austin to all of our clients.
-Both of these firms are highly successful, and they will work with you to find the best solution to your marketing needs.
+Both of these firms are highly successful at book marketing, and they will work with you to find the best solution to your marketing needs.